How to access and store your point cloud data

 Download One File At A Time

 Depending on the scale of the project, point cloud data can range in size from one gigabyte (GB) to multiple terabytes (TB, approx. 1000 GB) in size.
 Do not try to download multiple files at one time or download a folder filled with files.
-This will start a zipping process on Google Drive that will take very long and likely cause the download to fail.
+This will start a zipping process on Google Drive that will likely cause the download to fail.

 The best method is to download one file at a time until all the files you need are downloading.
 Multiple downloads of individual files may be run simultaneously.